Humane.JPG Humane Society of Wilkes

 How do I adopt an animal?

-Puppies, kittens, dogs and cats are available for adoption from the Wilkes County Animal Shelter, 408 Call Street, Wilkesboro, NC.
-Their telephone number is 336-903-7688, and their hours are 10:30 AM – 5:00 PM Monday – Friday, and 10:30 AM to noon on Saturday.
-The cost of adoption is $55.00 for a cat, $ $75.00 for a dog under 50 pounds and $ 85.00 for dogs 50 pounds and over.
+Wilkes County Animal Shelter also has adoptable pets, their address is 408 Call Street, Wilkesboro, NC.
+Their telephone number is 336-903-7688, and their hours are 10:30 AM - 5:00 PM Monday - Friday, and 10:30 AM to noon on Saturday.
+The cost of adoption is $65.00 for kittens and cats, $85.00 for puppies and dogs under 50 pounds and $95.00 for puppies and dogs 50 pounds and over.
 This fee includes initial vaccines and worming, a rabies vaccine, and spaying or neutering.
+You can view their adoptable pets Shelter Dogs, Shelter Cats

 What if I’m not sure my new pet will work out?